jlhall/intro-to-python-and-django/README.md

 # Intro To Python & Django

-i.e. it really just looks different 😀
+i.e. it really just looks different 😀 This is an EXTREMELY brief sum up of python, and the rest is me talking about django, probably really fast, with production code examples.
+I've included the python exercises from the Google course.

 ### Schedule